TNTurnerLab/ACES/README.md

 	wget https://github.com/TNTurnerLab/VGP-Conservation-Analysis.git

-Or can be pulled on LSF with command:
+Or can be pulled using `git clone` as follows:

 	git clone https://github.com/TNTurnerLab/VGP-Conservation-Analysis.git